 "I ran two marketing agencies before Calmly Ops.
 Both grew.
 Both hit the same wall — delivery that depended on me being in every conversation, systems held together by memory, and Fridays spent rebuilding the same reports.
 The work was good.
 The operations weren't.
 Calmly Ops exists because I built the infrastructure I wish I'd had."

-Three ways in.
-Pick the one that matches where you are.
-All scoped, priced, and timelined upfront.
+Two ways to work together.
+Both scoped, priced, and timelined upfront — on a call, against the specific shape of your agency.
 50% on start.
 50% on completion.
 No deposit, no start.

 The full build.
 Notion OS, SOPs, Make automations, team embed.
 Done-for-you, handed over properly.